ehi58/PCAOB-Insight-Analytics/README.md

 Here are some examples of the data visualizations included in the project:

 1. Heatmap of Inspection Results:
-    - Description: This heatmap provides a visual representation of the frequency and intensity of PCAOB inspection findings across different firms.
+    - Description: This heatmap shows the average sentiment scores over the years for each company.
     - Image:

 2. Choropleth Map of Inspections by Region:
-    - Description: The choropleth map shows the distribution of PCAOB inspections across various regions, highlighting areas with the most frequent inspections.
+    - Description: The choropleth map displays the distribution of total issuer audit clients by country, highlighting areas with the most frequent issuer audit clients.
     - Image: